Graduate Diploma of Museum Studies

 Course rules

-- DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+- DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in your first study period

 - 4 credit points of core units

-- 4 credit points of course electives
+- 4 credit points of course electives.

 Students are required to meet the University's academic progress and conduct requirements.
-See the enrolment codes and terminology to help make sense of the University’s vocabulary.

 Course structure

-Core Units
+Units

 AIM719 | Cultural Heritage and Museum Practice |